 There are lots of search tools available today.
 However, finding something by searching for it is still difficult for many reasons.

-• There’s no “global” search.
+- There’s no “global” search.
 We still have to remember where we’ve stored something before we can search for it there.
 This problem is getting worse with the proliferation of free email and cloud storage accounts.
-We often have half a dozen possible places where that file or email could be.
-And we have to search each place one by one.
+We often have half a dozen possible places where that file or email could be, and we have to search each place one by one.

-Digital Manager Knit – A Universal Search Tool
+Datamaton Knit – A Universal Search Tool

 Our content manager app Knit lets you find any type of content, stored anywhere, with whatever you naturally remember (FAQs).